‘I’m not going’: Daniel Andrews tells would-be protesters to stay home

 Victorian Premier Daniel Andrews is urging people not to attend a Melbourne protest against Aboriginal deaths in custody, even if they won’t be stung with coronavirus fines.

+It has been organised by the Aboriginal community to show solidarity with the Black Lives Matter movement.

-Thousands of people have expressed an interest in the march and the turnout could rival the annual Invasion Day rally, which organisers claim attracted a crowd of about 80,000 earlier this year.
+Thousands of people have expressed an interest in the march and the turnout could rival the annual Invasion Day rally, which organisers claim attracted a crowd of about 80,000 earlier in 2020.

-Ongoing rallies across the United States have been taking issue with police violence against black Americans, after unarmed black man George Floyd died at the hands of police in Minneapolis on May 25.
+Ongoing rallies across the US have taken issue with police violence against black Americans, after unarmed black man George Floyd died at the hands of police in Minneapolis on May 25.

-Victoria Police don’t think it is feasible to arrest or fine people for breaking COVID-19 rules at the Melbourne event.
+Victoria Police have said it won’t be feasible to arrest or fine people for breaking COVID-19 rules at the Melbourne protest.

-But the Premier says that doesn’t mean the restrictions shouldn’t be followed.
+But Mr Andrews said that did not mean restrictions should not be followed.

 “They’re not there just for enforcement purposes, they’re not there to raise revenue.
-They’re there to keep people safe,” he told reporters on Thursday.
+They’re there to keep people safe,” he said on Thursday.

 “I’m not going to the protest.
 I would suggest to other people they shouldn’t go to the protest either.